Alexandra Litinskiy

 final design

-The central map prioritizes success stories and building data.
+The map prioritizes success stories and building data.

 Validation testing